Elitex logo

 Backend For Frontend (BFF) — Everything You Need to Know

-Web developers face several important questions every time building a software solution: How should they structure the application?
+Web developers face several important questions building a software solution: How should they structure the application?
 Which front-end architecture best fits the specific project needs?
 How will the frontend connect to the backend?
 And eventually, how will all parts work together?
 The Backend for Frontend, also known as the BFF pattern, offers answers to these challenges.
 This approach offers an alternative to traditional one-size-fits-all APIs.
 The Backend for Frontend pattern tailors backend services to specific front-end needs, helping developers enhance performance and user experience.
 But let’s go in order.

 Introduction to the Backend for Frontend (BFF) pattern